-PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA Study to examine the interface between housing Diversification into new sectors and industries has contributed to the development of the Region's 'knowledge economy' The classified rural areas of the West Midlands cover about 80% of the total area Approximately a fifth of the population, 1.19m people, live in rural areas mostly in the 97 market towns and 2,300 villages Most people residing in the more accessible rural parts of the Region have strong links with the main conurbations - particularly around South Staffordshire, North Worcestershire and Warwickshire The rural population has been growing at a faster rate than the population in the Region as a whole Net in-migration from elsewhere in the Region is most marked, at a county level, for Staffordshire, Warwickshire and Worcestershire Over 35% of major and large urban dwellers and 50% of 'other urban' and 'mixed rural' respondents stated that villages and rural areas close to towns were their most preferred areas to live More than 50% of respondents in both the Rural 50 and Rural 80 areas said their most preferred area was near a town although not in it The most marked affordability problems are in rural districts, mainly in the south and east of the Region, notably Stratford, Malvern Hills, Warwick and Bromsgrove The West Midland Housing Strategy, under its section on Rural Renaissance, categorises the Region's rural areas into three types (i) those linked economically and by travel-to-work patterns to the conurbations (ii) those that are close to and act as an active hinterland to larger free standing cities (iii) those more remote areas that are separate and detached from the first two Overall scale of housing demand in the West Midlands region which is consistent with Reference Point planning assumptions (this is 412K houses across the Region from 2006 to 2026) Core Strategy will provide broad locations for housing growth The need to make the most efficient use of land is an issue for this Scoping The need to make the most efficient use of land is an issue for this Scoping and the economy in the West Midlands: A final report to Advantage West Midlands (2007) West Midlands Close the Gross Value Added growth gap between the region and the UK Vision for the West Midlands region is to be a global centre where people and business choose to Consider the need to promote Report The need to promote Economic Strategy (WRES) Connecting to Success (2007) connect The three main components of the economy are Business, Place and People and a successful vibrant economy requires a balanced and strong contribution from all three components Three underlying principles embedded across the economic strategy are Pursuing equality, reaping the benefits of diversity; Valuing the natural environment; and Supporting urban and rural renaissance.
-Become a more prosperous region while recognising economic growth must support the overall importance in the quality of life and well being of the regions residents economic growth in a sustainable manner business diversity is an issue for this Scoping Report The need to reduce climate change is an issue for this Scoping Report.
+PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA Study to examine the interface Diversification into new sectors and industries has contributed to the development of the Region's 'knowledge economy' The classified rural areas of the West Midlands cover about 80% of the total area Approximately a fifth of the population, 1.19m people, live in rural areas mostly in the 97 market towns and 2,300 villages Most people residing in the more accessible rural parts of the Region have strong links with the main conurbations - particularly around South Staffordshire, North Worcestershire and Warwickshire The rural population has been growing at a faster rate than the population in the Region as a whole Net in-migration from elsewhere in the Region is most marked, at a county level, for Staffordshire, Warwickshire and Worcestershire Over 35% of major and large urban dwellers and 50% of 'other urban' and 'mixed rural' respondents stated that villages and rural areas close to towns were their most preferred areas to live More than 50% of respondents in both the Rural 50 and Rural 80 areas said their most preferred area was near a town although not in it The most marked affordability problems are in rural districts, mainly in the south and east of the Region, notably Stratford, Malvern Hills, Warwick and Bromsgrove The West Midland Housing Strategy, under its section on Rural Renaissance, categorises the Region's rural areas into three types (i) those linked economically and by travel-to-work patterns to the conurbations (ii) those that are close to and act as an active hinterland to larger free standing cities (iii) those more remote areas that are separate and detached from the first two Overall scale of housing demand in the West Midlands region which is consistent with Reference Point planning assumptions (this is 412K houses across the Region from 2006 to 2026) Core Strategy will provide broad locations for housing The need to make the most efficient use of land is between housing and the economy in the West Midlands: A final report to Advantage West Midlands (2007) Close the Gross Value Added growth gap between the region and the UK Vision for the West Midlands region is to be a global contract where needs and hydrogen to be a global contract. growth an issue for this Scoping Report Economic Strategy (WRES) Connecting to Success (2007) Vision for the West Midlands region is to be a global centre where people and business choose to connect The three main components of the economy are Business, Place and People and a successful vibrant economy requires a balanced and strong contribution from all three components Three underlying principles embedded across the economic strategy are Pursuing equality, reaping the benefits of diversity; Valuing the natural environment; and Supporting urban and rural renaissance.
+Become a more prosperous region while recognising economic growth must support the overall importance in the quality of life and well being of the regions residents Consider the need to promote economic growth in a sustainable manner The need to promote business diversity is an issue for this Scoping Report The need to reduce climate change is an issue for this Scoping Report.